A difference in the automotive industry

 Mike Wright, Managing Director of Jaguar, says this works for him as well.
 “I’m pleased with the clear strategy that Fields is bringing us.
 It’s about focus and implementation.
 It is possible to do this with the combined cooperation of all of us.”

 According to Fields, “I am looking for the intelligent commonality both vertically and horizontally within brands and across brands as makes business sense.
 This should improve the relevance of products to brands.
 The aim is not to tame our brands, but to teach them to hunt together as a pack – a pack backed by the global might of Ford.
 We need to find the “fit” between different cultures.
 If you buy an Aston Martin, it won’t be instead of a Land Rover – in fact, you may well have both.”

 “One key mission is a search for the right balance between scale and focus.
 From a scale standpoint, we aim to fully leverage our combined might, in areas such as purchasing, logistics, and human resources.
 From a focus standpoint, we have to maintain and cultivate the aspects of each brand that must remain unique.
 For example, we selected a single transmission solution for use across several brands.
-By combining purchasing, we have shifted from individual volumes as small as 40,000 units to the joint volume of over 300,000.
+By combining purchasing, we have shifted from individual volumes as small as 40,000 units to a joint volume of over 300,000.
 Joint buying power has enabled each brand to source a premium component, which is better than our brands could have afforded individually.
 What’s more, it was calibrated to each model, which meant we aligned with the DNA of each product.”

 “In practice, this means – where appropriate – we work in concert to boost efficiency, eradicate waste and duplication, and to share know-how or best practices.
 At the same time, we must ensure the competitive strength of each brand as it continues to grow and evolve in its own right.”